Scion of Ikshvaku: Development

-From 2010 to 2013, author Amish Tripathi released the three books in his fictional Shiva trilogy—The Immortals of Meluha, The Secret of the Nagas and The Oath of the Vayuputras—inspired by the Hindu God Shiva.
+From 2010 to 2013, author Amish Tripathi released the three books in his fictional Shiva trilogy—The Immortals of Meluha, The Secret of the Nagas and The Oath of the Vayuputras—inspired by the Hindu deity Shiva.
 The releases became a critical and commercial success, with reviewers crediting Tripathi for his innovative marketing strategy in promotion of the books, which included video trailers associated with high-profile film releases, retail chain distributions as well as a music album inspired by the series, called Vayuputras.
 As of June 2015, 2.5 million copies of the Shiva Trilogy have been sold with gross retail sales of over ₹60 crore, making it the fastest selling book series in the history of Indian publishing.
 Tripathi's publisher Westland Press paid him advance amount of ₹5 crore for the next series that he would write.
 Gautam Padmanabhan, CEO of Westland clarified that the advance included the book, audio and e-publishing rights for series.
 The deal was for the South-Asian region and was the largest advance ever paid to an Indian author.
 Anuj Bahri, who was the first publisher for The Immortals of Meluha, said that the deal could go up to US$4 million once they acquired the film, foreign and translation rights for the books.

 In January 2015, Tripathi revealed at the Jaipur Literature Festival that his next series would be based on Rama, the legendary Indian king regarded as an incarnation of Vishnu.
 He explained that at the 2013 version of the festival, a reader had asked him why people use the moniker "Lord" while naming Rama, which led to Tripathi thinking about developing a series.
 The author wrote about the incident in an article in the Hindustan Times also.
 He became curious as to how the battle between Rama and Ravana, explained in the Ramayana, unfolded and analyzed on Rama's treatment of his wife Sita.
 "The question [about the Lord moniker] deeply upset me...
 I agree how he treated Sita was unfair, but that was one aspect of his personality," added Tripathi.
 He also wanted to highlight on the negative impression of Rama, and the term "Maryada Purush" associated with the king.
 "People erroneously translate this as 'the perfect man' when it actually means 'the perfect follower of rules'.
 [It is true of a lot of people who were] brilliant for society, but not for their personal lives.
 If we can look at Gautama Buddha and Mahatma Gandhi in their entirety, why not Lord Ram?", he concluded.